Planning-Inspectorate/appeal-planning-decision/docs/before-you-start.md

     applicationAboutCAS -- any other --> decideS78A

     existingHome -- yes --> grantedRefusedUndecided
 	  existingHome -- no --> decideS78A

     conditionsHouseholder -- yes --> listedBuilding
     conditionsHouseholder -- no --> listedBuilding

-    listedBuilding -- yes --> decideS20
+    listedBuilding -- yes (not LDC) --> decideS20
-    listedBuilding -- no --> decideS78A
+    listedBuilding -- no (not LDC) --> decideS78A
+    listedBuilding -- yes (LDC) --> grantedRefused
+    listedBuilding -- no (LDC) --> LDC

     decideS78A --> grantedRefused
     decideS20 --> grantedRefused
     decideAdvert --> grantedRefused
     decideCAS --> grantedRefused
+    decideLDC --> listedBuilding

     grantedRefused --> decisionDate